jiakuan/gwt-gradle-plugin/doc/Configuration.md

   // Optional: The directory into which extra files, not intended for deployment, will be written extra = file('build/extra')

+  // "-Dgwt.persistentunitcachedir=[YourCacheDir]" - The directory to use for the persistent unit cache cacheDir = file('build/gwt-unitCache')

   // Optional: Generate exports for JsInterop purposes.
 If no -includeJsInteropExport/-excludeJsInteropExport provided, generates all exports. (defaults to OFF) generateJsInteropExports = false